For Harvard applicants only.

 The Weatherhead Center for International Affairs offers grants to support graduate student workshops and conferences.
 The research presented must relate to the interests of the Center, i.e., research focused on international, transnational, global, and comparative issues.

-Grants are generally in the range of $500 to $1,000, but the Center can consider larger requests.
-The Center is willing to co-sponsor conferences with other departments or centers.
+Grants generally range from $500 to $2,500, but the Center will consider larger requests.
+The Center is willing to cosponsor workshops and conferences with other departments or centers.

 How to Apply

-After the event, grant recipients must submit to the Weatherhead Center a brief summary report on the event.
+After the event, grant recipients must submit a brief event summary report to the Weatherhead Center.

-Questions or applications should be directed to Clare Putnam.
-Applications should be submitted via e-mail.
+Questions and applications should be directed to Ann Townes.
+Applications must be submitted to Ann Townes via email.

 The Center encourages applications by October 15, but applications are considered on a rolling basis, pending the availability of funds.